vigneshavm/Interview-questions/JS Q.md

 #### **Default Parameters**

- Default parameters allow you to specify a default value for a function parameter if no value is provided during the function call.
+- Default parameters allow you to **specify a default value for a function parameter** if no value is provided during the function call.
+- This is useful for handling cases where arguments may be missing and helps avoid errors in your code.

 **Example**:
 ```javascript